SitecorePowerShell/Book/working_with_sitecore_items.md

 Hjem        da       {110D559F-DEA5-42EA-9C1C-8A5DF7E70EF9} 1       Sample Item
 ```

 I’ve formatted the output above to show you that indeed the right language was returned.
-If you want to get all languages – the commandlet will support wildcards for both -Language and -Version parameter.
+The cmdlet supports wildcards for both ```-Language``` and ```-Version``` parameter.
 The following returns the latest version for all languages of an item:
 ```
 PS master:\>Get-Item master:/content/home -Language * | Format-Table DisplayName, Language, Id, Version, TemplateName